-Did you know that over 90% of construction projects miss their deadlines?
+Did you know that 75-85% of construction projects experience delays or miss their deadlines?

 These delays drive up costs, often pushing construction companies to the brink.